GPU acceleration of plane-wave density functional theory calculations in Abinit: Performance

-All these metrics are available via Nsight Compute software; small kernels were omitted for readability.

 Results in Figure~\ref{fig:mpi_roofline} were obtained on one node of \nvidia A100 GPUs (4 \mpi processes, 1 GPU each) and show the performance and arithmetic intensity for process 0, comparing \lobpcg and \chebyshevfiltering algorithms.
 We distinguish several components of the Hamiltonian application and iterative diagonalization algorithm.
 The Hamiltonian application splits into a local part (using FFTs) and a non-local part (using \gemm operations).
-The iterative algorithm is dominated by the Rayleigh-Ritz procedure, which involves \gemm operations and diagonalization in the trial eigenvector subspace.
+The Rayleigh-Ritz procedure is further decomposed to \gemm operations and to diagonalization in the trial eigenvector subspace.

 The \gemm kernels in both algorithms leverage Tensor cores and are \textit{compute-bound}, confirming their suitability for GPU acceleration.
 In contrast, the Rayleigh-Ritz solver, implemented through \hegvd linear algebra library calls, is \textit{memory-bound} and \textit{communication-bound}, operating below peak bandwidth.
-The filtering step reaches peak performance and is thus \textit{compute-bound}, whereas several kernels fail to attain the memory roof due to data exceeding GPU capacity.
-To optimize overall performance, an algorithm should minimize both the frequency and scope of the Rayleigh-Ritz procedure.
+The filtering step reaches peak performance of Tensor cores and is thus \textit{compute-bound}, whereas several kernels fail to attain the memory roof due to data exceeding GPU capacity.
+To optimize overall performance, an algorithm should minimize both the number of calls and the space dimension of the Rayleigh-Ritz procedure.

-From the roofline model \mpi communication benchmarks, the mathematical operations in iterative diagonalization algorithms fall into two categories~\cite{10.1145/1498765.1498785}: \begin{itemize} \item \textit{Compute-bound} operations: matrix-free Hamiltonian application and spectral polynomial filtering. \item \textit{Memory-bound} and \textit{communication-bound} operations: orthogonalization and Rayleigh-Ritz procedure.
-These scale poorly with the number of bands due to plane-wave distribution.
-The Rayleigh-Ritz procedure operates on relatively small matrices, resulting in low arithmetic intensity. \end{itemize}
+From our roofline model benchmarks, the mathematical operations in iterative diagonalization algorithms fall into two categories~\cite{10.1145/1498765.1498785}: \begin{itemize} \item \textit{Compute-bound} operations: matrix-free Hamiltonian application and spectral polynomial filtering. \item \textit{Memory-bound} and \textit{communication-bound} operations: orthogonalization and Rayleigh-Ritz procedure.
+These operate on relatively small matrices, having all bands and a part of plane waves.
+Due to their low arithmetic intensity, they do not scale and become a bottleneck. \end{itemize}